-San Diego Blood Bank has locations throughout San Diego County.
+San Diego Blood Bank has locations throughout San Diego County and Orange County.
 Once you are qualified, we will help you find a convenient location.

 San Diego Blood Bank can work with your healthcare provider to obtain proper records.

 Each plasma donation is usually 800-1000 mL and one dose for a COVID-19 patient is 200-250 mL.
-Your donation can help as many as 3-4 people fight this virus!
+Your donation can help as many as three to four people fight this virus!

 Plasma is donated through a process called apheresis.
 Your blood is collected and processed in real time to separate the plasma and return the rest of the blood components (red blood cells and platelets) back to you.
 The entire process, including registration and recovering in the canteen area for 15 minutes post donation takes approximately 75 minutes.

-Normal plasma donation intervals are every 4 weeks.
+Normal plasma donation intervals are every four (4) weeks.
 Depending on how much is donated at one time, you may be able to donate convalescent plasma more frequently.
 San Diego Blood Bank will work with you directly to determine what is appropriate.